rickjacobo/wireguard-configuration-system/README.md

 - server
   - wg0.conf

-Follow the instructions below for Server and Peer configurations.
+Follow the instructions below for Server and Peer setup.

 ## Download and Running from Docker Hub
 ````